reymon359/how-to-live/advices/Create your own opinion of things/index.md

 Some opinions that you already have may come from the society.
 Don't be afraid to do something because of traditions or other people opinions about it.

 Never judge someone by the opinion of others.

+There is only one way of having an opinion about something and is trying.

 ## Quotes